Total Cost of Attendance Per Year

 In addition to employment, some students receive financial help from parents, relatives and friends.
 Some larger employers may have programs for educational assistance that you may qualify for.
 You may want to discuss other possible sources of funds that your church may be aware of, such as, a community foundation in your area or Christian organizations that support Biblical education.

-Veterans may be able to secure VA education funds by way of the GI Bill®.
+EBI does accept the GI Bill: Veterans may be able to secure VA education funds by way of the GI bill.
 EBI is qualified to accept VA education benefits.
 Veterans will need to secure a Certificate of Eligibility letter from the VA.
 Once received, forward that on to the finance office at EBI.
 We will contact you for other information that we will need to bill fees to the VA.
 Feel free to contact the finance office at the school to discuss details.

 How much should I work while attending as a student?